bio-tools/biotoolsDocs/user_guide.rst

 Everyone is welcome to add their own and other resources to *bio.tools*.
 Once your account is created, you can start adding your content by clicking on `Menu ...
 Add content`.

-The registration of an new entry is split in different parts that are described below.
+The description of an new entry is handled by different tabs within the registration interface that are described below.

 At any moment, you can check the validity of your information by clicking on Validate and save it by clicking on Save |validate_save|.